SOLAR KNIGHT

 Tellius watched as Dain and Cinder departed into the night, then shifted his attention back to the tunnel.
 With one hand on one of the patchwork dragon's head spines and its chirping, whistling command rod in the other he took another look down into the tunnel.
 As he did so, he saw a light in the depths rapidly approaching.

 With several yards still between them, the patchwork dragon unleashed its attack, necrotic energy pouring from its maw.
 But rather than obliterate his enemies as Tellius had anticipated, it diffracted away from them, the beam splitting radially.
-Where it splashed on the tunnel walls bedrock crumbled to dust and showered down on its intended victims.
+Where it splashed on the tunnel walls bedrock crumbled to dust and showered down on the beam's intended victims.

-"I don't think… I'm going to be able to do that again," Azinax heard Micaiah murmur, and she slumped forward, a dead weight resting against Azinax's back.
-Azinax reached back with her left hand to steady her and then, impact.
 Although the patchwork dragon was heavier, it still staggered under the force of Razorfang's charge.
-Tellius flicked the command rod once more, and at the bidding of its buzzing and chirps, the dragon construct took a swipe at its attackers.
+Tellius flicked the command rod once more, and at the bidding of its buzzing and chirps the dragon construct took a swipe at its attackers.
 Razorfang stumbled back under the blow and Azinax felt Micaiah's limp form slip away from her.
-She landed somewhere in the darkness with what sounded like all the grace of a sack of rocks, and in the mad half-light of battle with only the illumination of her lux-borne killing-edge Azinax could not be certain if she was even alive or dead, only that she lay bleeding in a crumpled heap.
+She landed somewhere in the darkness with what sounded like all the grace of a sack of rocks, and in the mad half-light of battle with only the illumination of her lux-borne killing-edge Azinax could not be certain if Micaiah was even alive or dead, only that she lay bleeding in a crumpled heap.
 Razorfang charged again and leapt, and though his claws and teeth failed to find much purchase against the patchwork dragon's outer shell, it brought Tellius into reach of Azinax's blade.
 It flashed as she struck, but wound was only a grazing one as the patchwork dragon shook Razorfang off and took flight.

 "Descend!" called Azinax, drawing on the divine power invested in her, and Tellius found himself moving against his will, sweeping the command rod in the movements that would induce the dragon construct to land.
 It wheeled around and touched down in front of Azinax and Razorfang.
 But the spell was a short-lived one, and Tellius followed up the command with another: to attack the target directly in front, by whatever means the dragon-construct's artificial mind saw fit.

-"Drop," snarled Azinax, drawing on the same power once again, but Tellius just stared down his nose at her.
+"Drop it," snarled Azinax, drawing on the same power once again, but Tellius just stared down his nose at her.
 Though he felt a vague inclination to let go of the command rod, this time the enchantment simply pawed at the edge of his consciousness ineffectually.
 The patchwork dragon made one swipe after another, and although Razorfang was evading them each one in turn at first, he was tiring.
 The construct was not.
 Finally as he leapt away from an overhead strike from the dragon-construct's talons, his movements were not as swift as intended and the dragon's head flicked out like a viper's, catching Azinax and unseating her.
-She struck blindly with with her sword, and as it flared with holy light she felt it hit something important.
+She struck blindly with with her sword, and as it flared with holy light she felt it bite into metal.
 The dragon-construct's jaws loosened, dumping her down onto the ground.
 As she staggered to her feet, dazed by the impact, Razorfang ran to her defence only to find himself in the grips of the dragon-construct's claws.
 As the dragon-construct began to charge up once more, Azinax looked up into its unfeeling eyes, trying to marshal her strength for one last show of defiance.
 The battle was plainly lost, and there was nothing left to do but die standing with sword in hand.
 Then behind the hum and crackle of energy, she heard another sound: wingbeats.

 As Azinax tore off what remained of her helmet, the battle between the wyvern and the dragon-construct was still ongoing.
-Where the patchwork dragon was stilted and jerky in its movements, the pinecone wyvern exhibited the nimble and light-footed movements of a dancer.
+Where the patchwork dragon was stilted and jerky in its motion, the pinecone wyvern exhibited the nimble and light-footed movements of a dancer.
 It was fitted with a saddle of gleaming mithral, which served to protect Kaellatch from its rattling razor-sharp scales as she rode atop it with a bearing of loathing and conviction.
 To demean her charge as Tellius had done was an unforgivable slight that could only be recompensed with blood.
 Leading a head-on assault was not Kaellatch's natural instinct, but for the sake of immediacy she had made an exception.
 The wyvern, by contrast, took to overt aggression readily.
 Though its mechanised opponent lacked the scent of a true dragon, it had the shape of one and the wyvern was incensed by the presence of such a rival in its territory.
 Living talons rent at synthetic carapace and filigree claws fell on keratinous scales, and for a time the match was equal.

 The patchwork dragon's tail swept out as the wyvern lunged, knocking one taloned foot out from under it and causing it to stumble, though the wyvern's keenly sharp scales left gashes on the dragon-construct's artificial ones.
 Jouncing away from the wyvern's bite and drawing back its sinuous neck, the mechanisms in the patchwork dragon's maw pulsed with energy as it readied a blast that would strike straight though Kaellatch and the wyvern alike from behind.
 Azinax shouted out a warning, but Kaellatch had already whipped around to face the dragon-construct eye to eye.
 Aiming straight down its throat, she loosed a crossbow bolt and as it struck home there was the sound of something shattering like crystal.
 Necrotic energy spidered out through the air like like lightning before dissipating inches from Kaellatch's snout.
 The dragon-construct did not flinch at the injury like a living thing, but instead held position awkwardly as if stunned.
 The wyvern meanwhile recovered its poise swiftly and took off, only to swoop back in a stoop and send the dragon-construct staggering with another kick.

-On the moment of impact, Kaellatch jumped clear with timing and precision worthy of a companion to one of the Dancer of a Thousand Blades' proxies and sailed over Tellius's head, snatching the command rod from his hand as she did so.
+On the moment of impact, Kaellatch jumped clear with timing and precision worthy of a companion to one of the Dancer of a Thousand Blades' holy beasts and sailed over Tellius's head, snatching the command rod from his hand as she did so.
 She shook it wildly as she landed, reasoning that a random instruction would in all likelihood be better for her than one chosen with intent by Tellius, and it released a cacophony of shrieks and whistles.
 The patchwork dragon froze in place again for a moment as if trying to parse the garbled command, then took off.

 "No, no!" howled Tellius in vain as he reached helplessly for the command rod, but his mount was deaf to his pleas.
 At the same time, his now worryingly numerous foes all gathered below him, making escape to the ground untenable.
 With a word from Kaellatch the pinecone wyvern came hurtling after him, and the patchwork dragon made no attempt to impede it as it plucked him from its back.
 Then with a flick of its tail the wyvern sent a volley of spines into the dragon-construct's back, where they jammed into the mechanisms at the base of the wings.
 As the mechanical dragon wavered lopsidedly down to the ground, Kaellatch continued to brandish the command rod like a crazed conductor until finally hitting upon the necessary sequence of movements for the results she was looking for.
 At last the dragon-construct was quiet and still.
+Meanwhile the pinecone wyvern landed and waited patiently with Tellius pinned under the claws of one wing.

 "He's all yours," said Kaellatch to Azinax.

 "I appreciate it, but there's something else I need to deal with first," Azinax replied.
 Tellius's cries of indignation at being deprioritised were ignored, and Azinax trudged back to the entrance of the tunnel where Micaiah's limp form still lay.
 She knelt down beside her for a closer look.
-Even in the absence of the traditional signs of life, she could nonetheless sense the faint energy of Micaiah's soul clinging adamantly to its mortal shell, smothered and marred by years of exposure to the noxious energies of the wastes and yet stronger for it, or at least more recalcitrant in the face of mortality.
+Even in the absence of the traditional signs of life, she could nonetheless sense the faint energy of Micaiah's soul clinging adamantly to its mortal shell, smothered and marred by years of exposure to the noxious energies of the wastes and yet somehow stronger for it, or at least more recalcitrant in the face of mortality.
 Azinax dredged up just a little energy from her reservoir of magic, just enough to keep body and soul together so someone else could deal with this later.
 This thus dealt with, she returned to where the wyvern was still waiting with Tellius.
 Its talons had split the rings of his mail and blood was beginning to seep through.

 "I fear I may have been too hasty in judging your worth," began Tellius, staring up at his captors.
 "There will certainly be a place in the new world for people with talents such as your.
-Power, respect, gratitude, everything your order denied you in punishment for your loyalty to me, all of it will be yours in abundance and all you have to do is…"
+Power, respect, gratitude, everything denied to you in punishment for your loyalty to me, all of it will be yours in abundance and all you have to do is..."

 Azinax wasn't listening.